sgugger/SwiftData/README.md

   reshaping function that maps the sample to the batch slice.

-- When training, if the batch size doesn't evenly divide the total number of samples, we typically (always?) drop the remainder, rather than padding the last batch.
+- When training, if the batch size doesn't evenly divide the total number of samples, we typically drop the remainder, rather than training on a smaller batch, because having a smaller batch interferes with BatchNorm.

 - When training, the ordering of samples must normally be randomized between epochs, to minimize the effect of ordering on results.

-  Sometimes randomization must be specialized: in language models (GPT2), order is randomized keeping phrases intact, then uniform samples are collected by slicing the concatenation of the phrases into segments of a constant length, with labels collected the same way at an offset of 1 token.
+  Sometimes randomization must be specialized: in language models (GPT2), training data are sequences of words, order *among* (but not within) the sequences is randomized, then uniform samples are collected by slicing the concatenation of the the sequences into segments of a constant length, with labels collected the same way at an offset of 1 token.

 - Processing the batch with the most data first during an epoch is a hack we use to avoid memory fragmentation.